MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-as-part-of-an-operating-system-image.md

 localization_priority: Normal
 ms.collection: Ent_O365
 ms.custom: Ent_Office_ProPlus
-description: "You can include Office 365 ProPlus as part of an operating system image that you deploy to users in your organization.
-You just need to make sure you don't activate Office 365 ProPlus when you create the image.
-That's because you need your users to activate their Office 365 ProPlus installations by signing in with their accounts."
+description: "You can include Microsoft 365 Apps as part of an operating system image that you deploy to users in your organization.
+You just need to make sure you don't activate Microsoft 365 Apps when you create the image.
+That's because you need your users to activate their Microsoft 365 Apps installations by signing in with their accounts."
 ---

 # Deploy Microsoft 365 Apps as part of an operating system image